Teylers Instrument Room: History of the collection

 Though Pieter Teyler van der Hulst was a patron of the arts and sciences, he was not a member of the Natuur- en Sterrekundig Collegie, a science society in Haarlem that was founded in the Patientiestraat in 1775.
 The popularity of the study of science and the ideals of the Dutch enlightenment were such that after his death however, when Martin van Marum joined the young Teylers Stichting, this proved quickly to become the emphasis of the society in the years to come.
 Teylers Museum was not alone.
 The society Oefening door Wetenschappen was also started in Haarlem in 1798 and lasted until 1892.
 It was Haarlem's reputation for the study of science that attracted Van Marum to settle there.
 When he became director of the collection of the Koninklijke Hollandsche Maatschappij der Wetenschappen in 1778 and later, also of Teylers in 1784, he used the funds of both institutions to purchase expensive instruments and even whole scientific collections from personal estates.
 He started before he even worked there with a proposal to build his large elektriseermachine that forms the center attraction of the instrument room.
-Van Marum was not only the curator of the cabinet, he gave public laboratorium lectures from 1777-1803 on physics and geology.
+Van Marum was not only the curator of the cabinet, he gave public laboratorium lectures from 1777 to 1803 on physics and geology.
 The number of demonstration models in the collection is directly related to his and his successors' need for demonstration models in Teylers lectures.
 Van Marum collected 350 demonstration models and set a precedent as lecturer-demonstrator for curators who came after him.
 Today there are over a thousand in the collection altogether.